•one or more Arc and/or Line and/or Blend-Curves sketch-elements

 STEP 1: Open the Blend-Curve dialog

-Note: You can open the Blend-Curve dialog in the Part-Editor and in the Mechanism-Editor.
+Note: You can open the Blend-Curve dialog from the Part-Editor and from the Mechanism-Editor.

 The shape of the Blend-Curve is continuous with the sketch-elements to which it is merged.

-Velocity-Scaling - this parameter is a way of inflating the Blend-Curve (similar to blowing up a balloon)
+Velocity-Scaling - this parameter is a way of inflating the Blend-Curve (similar to inflating a balloon)

 STEP 2: Edit Blend-Curve dialog > Start/End Point > Curvature-Rate